Back to School – Organize Your Child’s Closet

 I am amazed at how fast my son has grown.
-We purchased brand new athletic shoes for him in San Francisco three months ago and when we took him to the shoe shopping last week he had grown two sizes!
-He bypassed me this time and wears a whopping size 7 in mens.
+We purchased brand new athletic shoes for him in Memphis this and when we took him to the shoe shopping last week he had grown a full size!
+He bypassed my husband this time and wears a whopping size 12 in mens.
 My baby boy is growing up, well at least his feet are growing up, oh and his legs.
 All of his jeans have that look of just being long enough, which usually lasts about a week before he is sporting high waters.

 Let’s Get Started

 1. Take a before photo, totally optional, but can be fun to keep you motivated during the process.

 2. Grab your donation bag, trash bag and clutter box.